Contrary to popular belief, women who have been circumcised can lead healthy sex lives and achieve orgasms, an expert has told SBS’s Insight.

 She adds that since the number of teenagers undergoing labiaplasty is increasing, arguing that female circumcision is an issue of child rights is also a moot point.

-“A substantial number of the young women, teenagers, are actually coming because their mothers think their genitalia look abnormal and are requesting labioplasties.
+“A substantial number of the young women, teenagers, are actually coming [to the hospital] because their mothers think their genitalia look abnormal and are requesting labioplasties.
 So tell me what the difference is.”

 Catch the Insight forum on female circumcision tonight at 8.30pm on SBS ONE.